Answers to Frequently Asked Questions about the BA Completion Program

 I took classes a long time ago.
 Will these classes count as transfer units?

 Yes, as long as they meet the criteria listed above and you can present an official transcript.
-The institution(s) you attended may need some extra time to retrieve your records, but they do not expire.
+The institution(s) you attended may need some extra time to retrieve your records, but the credits you earned do not expire.
 General education requirements may need to be repeated, especially in the field of science because scientific knowledge changes over time.

-Do I need to have meet all general education (GE) requirements in order to transfer?
+Do I need to have met all general education (GE) requirements in order to transfer?

 No, students can meet their GE units while in the program, including the math GE requirement.

 What kind of units or courses are you looking for?

 The completion of the following fields is not a prerequisite to enter the program, but rather an assessment of general education requirements necessary for graduation.
 If you are lacking units in one of these fields, you'll be able to take them as elective courses while enrolled in the program here: